conda-forge/miniforge/README.md

 # miniforge
 [![Build Status](https://travis-ci.com/conda-forge/miniforge.svg?branch=master)](https://travis-ci.com/conda-forge/miniforge)

 This repository holds a minimal installer for conda specific to conda-forge.
-It can be directly compared to [Miniconda](https://docs.conda.io/en/latest/miniconda.html), with the added feature that conda-forge is the default channel.
+It is comparable to [Miniconda](https://docs.conda.io/en/latest/miniconda.html), but with

+* conda-forge set as the default channel
+* an emphasis on supporting various CPU architectures

 ## Download